 Set forth below is the material information concerning our share capital and a brief summary of the material provisions of our Articles of Association, Memorandum of Association and the Indian Companies Act, 2013, all as currently in effect.
 The following description of our equity shares and the material provisions of our Articles of Association and Memorandum of Association does not purport to be complete and is qualified in its entirety by the amended Memorandum and Articles of Association of the Company which was filed as an exhibit to the Annual Report on Form 20-F. The summary below is not intended to constitute a complete analysis of the Indian Companies Act, 2013 and is not intended to be a substitute for professional legal advice.
-Various statutory authorities and departments of the Government of India have also extended several temporary relaxations on compliances requirements on account of the COVID-19 pandemic.
-The summary below does not include details of such temporary relaxations.

-Our Articles of Association provide that the minimum number of directors shall be three and the maximum number of directors shall be fifteen unless approval from shareholders is obtained by a special resolution to appoint more than 15 directors.
-As of March 31, 2024, we had nine directors.
+Our Articles of Association provide that the minimum number of directors shall be three and the maximum number of directors shall be 15 unless approval from shareholders is obtained by a special resolution to appoint more than 15 directors.
+As of March 31, 2025, we had nine directors.
 As per the Indian Companies Act, 2013, unless the Articles of Association of a company provide for all directors to retire at every AGM, not less than two-third of the non-independent directors of a public company are liable to retire by rotation and one-third of such directors must retire by rotation, while the remaining two-third may remain on the Board until they resign or are removed.
 Our Articles of Association require one-third of such of the directors, as are liable to retire by rotation as per the Indian Companies Act, 2013 (excluding independent directors), to retire from office every year, and the directors whose office of directorship has been the longest shall mandatorily retire by rotation.
 Retiring directors qualify for reappointment.
 Executive directors are appointed by the shareholders for a maximum period of five years but are eligible for reappointment upon completion of their term.
 An independent director shall hold office for a term of up to five consecutive years and will be eligible for reappointment on the passing of a special resolution by the shareholders.

 The Company shall appoint or re-appoint any person as its Managing Director and CEO or whole-time director as per the relevant laws.
 The non-executive director's office is subject to retirement by rotation at the annual general meeting in the manner as specified under relevant law.
 An independent director shall be appointed / re-appointed in manner as specified under relevant laws.
 The directors, KMP and Senior Management shall retire as per the applicable provisions of the relevant laws.
-The Board will have the discretion to retain the directors, KMP and Senior Management in the same position / remuneration or otherwise, even after attaining the retirement age, for the benefit of the Company, subject to approvals as required under the relevant laws.
+The Board will have the discretion to retain the directors, KMP and

+Senior Management in the same position / remuneration or otherwise, even after attaining the retirement age, for the benefit of the Company, subject to approvals as required under the relevant laws.